vivek49ranjan/os_schedular/SJF/README.md

 Shortest Job First policy.
 </p>
 <p>
-An <strong>aging-based priority calculation</strong> is included in the scheduler logic to conceptually reduce starvation of longer processes.
+An <strong>aging mechanism</strong> is implemented to dynamically increase the priority of processes waiting in the ready queue, thereby reducing the possibility of starvation.
 </p>

 <h3>Key Features</h3>